bpfarmer/Key/README.md

 FreeKey is designed to offer strong encryption, perfect forward secrecy, and replay protection, and relies on:

-- EC-25519 for Public/Private Key generation
+- C25519 for Public/Private Key generation
-- ECDH for Shared-Key Agreement
+- C25519 for DHE
-- ECDSA for signing
+- Ed25519 for signatures
-- SHA-256 for MAC generation and verification
+- HMAC for message authentication
-- AES-128 for encryption
+- AES-256 for encryption

 ####Running Locally####